Course Planning and Faculty Development

 Participants may either attend in person at the Center or ‘beam in’ via Skype.
 The seminar begins the morning of Monday, June 5 and ends mid-day Tuesday, June 6.
 Tuesday afternoon will be open for additional collaborative work or use of the Center’s library.
 In-person participants are responsible for securing their own accommodations.

 This seminar will be the first of a series that will focus on the field of ancient science.
 We hope this course and those to follow will help our programs better position themselves to benefit from the emphasis on STEM fields at a number of institutions that participate in Sunoikisis.

 The consultant for Ancient Science 2017 is Mark Schiefsky, who holds a joint appointment in the Department of the History of Science and the Department of Classics at Harvard (http://scholar.harvard.edu/schiefsky) and who currently serves as a senior fellow at the CHS.
 The course-planning and faculty-development seminar this year aims to create a course in translation suited for students with or without a background in the ancient world and design ways for students of Latin and ancient Greek to read some of the texts in the original language.

 The seminar will begin on Thursday, June 8, and conclude on Monday, June 12 (five days), with arrivals on Wednesday, June 7, and departures on Tuesday, June 13.
 As in past years, those who are actually offering the course will have priority.

 *The CHS will provide housing and board.
 Participants or their sponsoring institutions will be responsible for the costs of travel to and from the CHS.
-All participants will receive a stipend of $500.
+All participants will receive a stipend of $750.

 Participation in each seminar will be limited.
-The seminar will be filled on a first-come, first-served basis, with the following priorities:
+The seminar will be filled on a first-come, first-served basis, according to the following priorities:

 - Second priority will go to new faculty members, i.e., those who are emerging from graduate programs to take up their first teaching posts.